Tests

 Based on the current literature, CD57+ cells are a prognostic laboratory parameter during and after the treatment of chronic Lyme disease.

-The examination of the immune status is crucial, especially in cases of suspected viral, bacterial, or chronic infections, as well as in immune deficiencies.
-Analyzing the cellular immune response through CD3+/CD56+/CD57+ NK cells provides important insights into the current health status.
-Similarly, determining the CD19+ B lymphocytes offers detailed insight into the humoral immune system.
-These two parameters provide valuable information about the immune system and aid in the diagnosis and treatment of various diseases.
-Below, the functions and significance of these cells, as well as their clinical relevance, will be further explained.
+Assessing the immune status is crucial, especially in cases of suspected viral, bacterial, or chronic infections as well as immunodeficiencies.
+The analysis of cellular immune defense through CD3+/CD56+/CD57+ NK cells provides important insights into the current health status.
+Similarly, determining CD19+ B-lymphocytes allows for a detailed view of the humoral immune system.
+These two parameters offer valuable information about the immune system and assist in the diagnosis and treatment of various diseases.
+The following sections will explain the functions and significance of these cells and their clinical relevance in more detail.

 Development and function of T cells and natural killer cells